Sala Keo Kou – Nong Khai

-After many years of scholarship from Keoku, Bunleua ventured into Laos and in 1958 started constructing the Buddha Park, near Vientiane.
-Twenty years later on the other side of the Mekong River, Bunleua commenced work on this magnificent sculpture park three kilometres east of Nong Khai.
-The statues feature both Buddhist and Hindu mythological figures and also illustrate many scenes from the life of the Lord Buddha.
-The Sala Keo Kou Pavilion pictured above, houses the mummified body of Luang Pu Bunleua Sulilat who died after a lengthy illness in 1996.
+After many years of scholarship from Keoku, Bunleua ventured into Laos.
+In 1958 Bunleua started constructing the Buddha Park, near Vientiane.
+Twenty years later, on the other side of the Mekong River, Bunleua commenced work on the sculpture park three kilometres east of Nong Khai.
+The statues feature both Buddhist and Hindu mythological figures and illustrate many scenes from the life of the Lord Buddha.
+The Sala Keo Kou Pavilion pictured above houses the mummified body of Luang Pu Bunleua Sulilat.
+He died in 1996 after a lengthy illness.

 The sculpture park always attracts many Thai visitors and markedly more so on public holidays.
 On the occasions I have visited this beautiful site, there has been a small number of foreign onlookers taking in the sheer beauty and craftsmanship that the giant sculptures hold.